freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - Does Piwik still work?
  - Do placeholders work in IE6-9?
  - Test that the various display logic still works for displaying the result meta data (exercise all the if/else statements)
  - make sure that the next functionsn work from the register and sign-in pages, and the save favorite popup
+ - test that dumps still work

 SOLR
  - Finish the configuration of solr in the installer
     - include solrconfig.xml in our Solr directory.
     - include synonyms, stopwords, etc.
- + create database crawler to import entire thing into Solr
- + Fix favorite creation
- + Fix placing searches from the profile pages
- + Fix pagination
- + Fix display of results
  - update all places that search can be performed in the project
     + RSS feeds
         + Link in headers